 Families of missing women plead with FWPD to keep searching

-Typhenie Johnson was last seen on Oct.
-10, 2016, outside her apartment in far east Fort Worth after a breakup with a boyfriend.
+Johnson was last seen on Oct.
+10, 2016, outside her apartment in far east Fort Worth with Revill, her ex-boyfriend.

-When Revill left the apartment, Johnson’s brother went outside to look for her and saw Revill close the trunk of his car and drive away, according to the affidavit.
+When Revill did not return to the apartment, Johnson’s brother went outside to look for her and saw Revill close the trunk of his car and drive away, according to witness testimony.

 Fort Worth police said they later found Johnson’s car keys in the parking lot and her sock and cellphone where Revill had been parked.
-Once Johnson’s brother contacted police, Revill returned to the apartment complex about 25 minutes later.
+Once Johnson’s brother contacted police, Revill returned to the apartment complex after a long absence, according to law enforcement.

 Revill has also been linked to the disappearance of another young woman, Taalibah Islam, who Revill reported missing in January 2006.